a-d14/a-d14/README.md

   <ul>
     <li>A task manager application using HTML, SASS and JavaScript.</li>
     <li>A Project Management application using React, Node.js and MongoDB.</li>
-    <li>A web extension that encourages and helps users use YouTube more mindfully.
-Instead of clouding the mind with unnecessary garbage, this application will only show videos on topics of interest selected by the user.</li>
   </ul>
 </div>